-The month of December is a hectic time for many families.
+The holiday season is a hectic time for many families.
 Lack of patience and sleep is often the result of overloaded schedules that are full of holiday parties, shopping, baking, traveling, and more.
 Add busy work and school schedules to that and you can have one stressed out family.
 But, despite the craziness, this can also be the perfect time of the year to strengthen the bond with your children and to find out how they’re doing.

 If you’re concerned that your child may be struggling with bullying or any other issues, the suggestions listed below may provide you with great opportunities to engage, empathize and empower your child to confidently address what may be bothering him.